 - The system must not be used for purposes other than those for which it was designed. - The use of the software associated with the system and/or product, if applicable, is subject to the terms of the license provided as part of the purchase documents. - ROSSLARE exclusive warranty and liability is limited to the warranty and liability statement provided in an appendix at the end of this document. - This manual describes the maximum configuration of the system with the maximum number of functions, including future options.
-Therefore, not all functions described in this manual may be available in the specific system and/or product configuration you purchased. - Incorrect operation or installation, or failure of the user to effectively maintain the system, relieves the manufacturer (and seller) from all or any responsibility for consequent noncompliance, damage, or injury. - The text, images and graphics contained in the manual are for the purpose of illustration and reference only. - All data contained herein subject to change without prior notice. - In no event shall manufacturer be liable for any special, direct, indirect, incidental, consequential, exemplary or punitive damages (including, without limitation, any and all damages from business interruption, loss of profits or revenue, cost of capital or loss of use of any property or capital or injury). - All wiring diagrams are intended for reference only, the photograph or graphic of the PCB(s) are intended for clearer illustration and understanding of the product and may differ from the actual PCB(s).
+Therefore, not all functions described in this manual may be available in the specific system and/or product configuration you purchased. - Incorrect operation or installation, or failure of the user to effectively maintain the system, relieves the manufacturer (and seller) from all or any responsibility for consequent noncompliance, damage, or injury. - The text, images and graphics contained in the manual are for the purpose of illustration and reference only. - All data contained herein subject to change without prior notice. - In no event shall manufacturer be liable for any special, direct, incidental, consequential, exemplary or punitive damages (including, without limitation, any and all damages from business interruption, loss of profits or revenue, cost of capital or loss of use of any property or capital or injury). - All graphics in this manual are for reference only, some deviation between the image(s) and the actual product may occur. - All wiring diagrams are intended for reference only, the photograph or graphic of the PCB(s) are intended for clearer illustration and understanding of the product and may differ from the actual PCB(s).